learn-co-students/setup-with-environmentalizer-001/README.md

 <a name="Sublime-Text"/>
 ####Sublime Text
-[Sublime Text]() is the text editor we will use at the flatiron school.
-It is where you will be spending the bulk of your time and it is where you will write all your code.
+[Sublime Text](http://www.sublimetext.com/) is the text editor we use at the flatiron school.
 The environmentalizer installs Sublime Text with a package manager so you can install cool themes and useful add-ons like the [Brogrammer Theme](https://github.com/kenwheeler/brogrammer-theme) or [Bracket Highlighter](https://github.com/facelessuser/BracketHighlighter).
+Make sure you take the time to set it up how you like because you will be spending a lot of time in it!

 <a name="Sensible"/>
 ####Sensible
-This will be `.gitconfig`, `.gitignore`, `.gemrc`, and `.irbrc` files but what do they do?
+Like the `.bash_profile` these are scripts and configuration files that work in different areas.
+You should read through them all to see the specifics of what they are doing.
+Each has a specific purpos and works for different things.
 + `.gitconfig` will contain the settings that you will take advantage of when employing git in your command line.
 + `.gitignore` is a collection of files that you want git to ignore.
-There are some files that you don't want git to track including, but not limited to, `.DSstore` and `.env`.
+Some files that you don't want git to track including, but not limited to, `.DSstore` and `.env`.
 + `.gemrc` Another settings file, this time for your your interaction with ruby gems.
 + `.irbrc` IRB stands for "Interactive Ruby Shell" by typing the command `irb` in your command line you can open up a ruby shell and write ruby code directly in your terminal.
-A `.irbr` file will contain any custom settings for your use of IRB.
+The `.irbc` file will contain any custom settings for your use of IRB.
 Remember to look through all of these files to see exactly what settings they have installed on your computer.

 <a name="Symlinks"/>
 ####Symlinks
-While homebrew will create some symlinks for you the environmentalizer will set up others.
-Most importantly it will set up Sublime Text 3 as your default editor and set up a command line keyword "subl" to open
+Symlink stands for "Symbolic Link" Homebrew will create some symlinks for you, the environmentalizer will create others, and you can later create more.
+A symlink is like a shortcut in command line.
+It will allow you to type something like `desktop` in bash to `cd` from any file directory to the desktop.
+It can also be used as a command, for example you will often find yourself typing `subl .` to open up the current file directory in Sublime Text.

 <a name="SSH-Key"/>
 ####SSH Key
-[SSH](http://en.wikipedia.org/wiki/Secure_Shell) stands for Secure Shell.
-The environmentalizer will combine the key that you got from GitHub with a SSH key that is generated on your computer and put them into a file.
-These keys will let you communicate remotely with your github account without having to enter your password ever time.
+SSH keys serve as a means to identify yourself to and SSH server using a public key and a response authentication.
+This means that you will be able to identify yourself to a server without entering a password.
+In this case they public key you got from GitHub before you started and the key the environmentalizer sets up will work to let you access your GitHub account without entering a password each time.

 <a name="Google-Chrome"/>
 ####Google Chrome